Employment and Training

 We have designated the days that fall on a "2" (2nd, 12th, and 22nd) of each month as "No Smoking Days" and actively conduct anti-smoking awareness activities, such as posting posters to remind employees of the importance of quitting smoking.
 We also provide support for employees who wish to quit smoking by offering an app-based smoking cessation support program and subsidizing all out-of-pocket expenses for smoking cessation visits.

-Mental Health and Wa Engagement Improvement
+Mental Health and Engagement Improvement

 Against long working hours